Skip to content

 December 19, 2023

 And then, for nearly ten years, I couldn’t write.
 I would look at what I had done periodically, start pecking away on the computer, and then stop in disgust.
 I didn’t know the end of the story!
 How could I write a memoir when I didn’t know how it ends?
-Year after year, I tried to construct an arc for the book, an arc that, in fact, could not be determined until I awoke one day to the realization that my sons had grown up successfully without any significant scars.
+Year after year, I tried to construct an arc for the book, an arc that, in fact, could not be determined until I awoke one day to the realization that my sons had grown up successfully.
 I had broken the cycle of pathological familial relationships with which I had grown up.
 Now I could finish the book!
 I knew the ending!

 But I didn’t know the ending – something was yet to happen that would prevent me from finishing the book for nearly ten more years – something that was the most devastating thing ever.